Nyamweya is a columnist with a Kenyan print media.He is also a freelance writer with various online and offline media platforms

 Prior to entry into the office of the president as a police officer, Mr. Ongosi trained in security at the Kenya Police College at Kiganjo.
 He also has a diploma from Bellie and Rooster training College.
 His prowes in security consultancy has also earned him several awards including an ISO certificate, Fire Safety award from Firetech Ltd and another award from Mombasa Cement Company for a fire fighting activity.

-“I have the ability and technical knowhow of installing all security engineering systems” he claims adding that “I am able to do CCTV, electrical engineering, gate ruder, access control and all that”
+“I have the ability and technical knowhow of installing all security engineering systems, thanks to my experience as a state house security operator” he claims adding that “I am able to do CCTV, electrical engineering, gate ruder, access control and all that”